Welcome Altamont Family!

 Yes, it is our practice to present potential elders to the body for comment before they are confirmed.

-What are the qualifications to teach on a Sunday morning?
-We only allow men who have demonstrated the gift of teaching, agree with our “What We Believe” statement, and are approved by the elders to teach on a Sunday morning.
+• What are the qualifications to teach on a Sunday morning?
+We only allow men who have demonstrated the gift of teaching, uphold our “What We Believe” statements, and are approved by the elders to teach on a Sunday morning.

 Our current lease expires at the end of November 2026